 About the Position

-The Patient Advocate serves as part of the Health Services Department and is supervised by the Population Health Services Manager.
-The Patient Advocate will have his or her own desk space at the Conway Health & Resource Center (CHRC) in close proximity to the medical providers.
+The Patient Advocate serves as part of the Health Services Department and is supervised by the Medical Director.
+The Patient Advocate will have his or her own desk space at the Conway Health and Resource Center at the start of the service year and transfer to our Marie Reed Health Center (MRHC) once that facility re-opens.
+The projected date for Marie Reed's reopening is November 2017.
+The Patient Advocate's work space will be in close proximity to the medical providers.
 To comply with job duties the Patient Advocate will use a computer and telephone at his or her worksite and will have access to EMR, email, and the internet for research purposes.

 Medication & Care Continuum

-- Responsible for answering CHRC's prescription refill line, processing requests (via telephone encounter) and notifying patients when prescriptions are ready for pick-up.
+- Responsible for answering MRHC's prescription refill line, processing requests (via telephone encounter) and notifying patients when prescriptions are ready for pick-up.